 Information downloaded from the official website of the competent veterinary authority of Thailand 16/06/2021 (270.3 KB)

 Veterinary certificate for dogs, cats and ferrets into Ukraine (315.5 KB)

 - United Arab Emirates

-When a third country requires the issuance of the animal health certificate and has not established its own import conditions, the general animal health certificate can be used for travelling with dogs or cats upon authorisation by the competent veterinary authority of the given third country: animal health certificate for cats and dogs.
+b) a third country of destination requires the issuance of a veterinary certificate and does not specify its own import conditions or form of animal health certificate, the general veterinary certificate for dogs and cats can be used for traveling with dogs or cats upon authorisation by the competent veterinary authority of the given third country;

 Pursuant to Act No 634/2004 on administrative fees, as amended, the issuance of the animal health certificate for the export of animals is subject to an administrative fee charged by the territorially competent Regional Veterinary Administration at the following rate:

 - per more than one animal CZK 100

 - for official verification of the passport or other identification document of the animal CZK 50

 Note: Attestation of the international vaccination passport, or the pet passport, respectively, is also a form of the animal health certificate, provided that the documents comply with the conditions for the import to a third country.

 In case of movement to third country through territory of any of the EU Member States, the conditions for intra-community movement must be met – please see the following link: